wooorm/starry-night/readme.md

 ### `starryNight.flagToScope(flag)`

-Get the grammar scope (such as `source.gfm`) associated with a grammar name (such as `markdown` or `pandoc`) or grammar extension (such as `.mdwn` or `.rmd`).
+Get the grammar scope (such as `text.md`) associated with a grammar name (such as `markdown` or `pandoc`) or grammar extension (such as `.mdwn` or `.rmd`).